 My good friend Shaun R. is also very involved in these projects.
 He helps care for the reptiles, and keeps many of his own animals in my facility.
 We have several projects that work together, and many that are completely separate going different directions.

-As of this update, I’m in the middle of my fourth hatching season, Spring of 2013.
-In four years I’ve had several clutches, and the incubator, and hatchling racks are currently filling up again.
+As of this update, I’m in the middle of my fifth hatching season, Spring of 2014.
+In five years I’ve had several clutches, and currently the incubator, and hatchling racks are currently filling up again.
 We also hope to have many years ahead of us.

 There is still much more to learn, and we hope to share what we continue to learn, with you as we go.

-I have always loved animals, and have taught the same love and respect for animals to my children.
+I have always loved animals, and have taught the same love and respect for animals to my children, and am now doing so with my granddaughter as well.
 I’ve had many animals through my life, including dogs, cats, hamsters, gerbils, rats, mice, a turtle, lots of fish, and now snakes.

 I seem to have fewer house guests (especially family,) than I did before my first snake….
-But at the same time couple of my own kids, that are grown, have snakes now too.
+But at the same time couple of my own kids, who are grown, have snakes now too.